zimmertr/TJs-Kubernetes-Service/README.md

 1. Configure SSH access with a private key to your Proxmox server.
 This is needed to provision the installation image and also for [certain API actions](https://registry.terraform.io/providers/bpg/proxmox/latest/docs#api-token-authentication) executed by the Terraform provider.

 2. Create an API token on Proxmox.
-I personally use [this Ansible role](https://github.com/zimmertr/Bootstrap-Proxmox/blob/main/roles/create_terraform_user/tasks/main.yml).
+I use my [create_user](https://github.com/zimmertr/Bootstrap-Proxmox/tree/main/roles/create_user) Ansible role to create mine.

 3. Add your SSH key to `ssh-agent`: